DhananjayKhodaskar/Local_Google_Authentication/README.md

 # 🛡️Authentication System

-🔴This Authentication System is made with NODEJS.🔴It Authenticates User and Direct them to Homescreen/Index page.🔴You can use `isAuthenticated` function to give access to only signed in users. 🔴 I used Pass Google OAuth2.0 to login/signup using Google. 🔴 I also used passport local to Authentication Users using classic singnup and sign in way.
+🔴This Authentication System is made with NODEJS.🔴It Authenticates User and Direct them to Homescreen/Index page.🔴You can use `isAuthenticated` function to Protect Routes against Unauthenticated Users. 🔴 I used Passport Google OAuth2.0 to login/signup using Google. 🔴 I also used passport local to Authentication Users using classic singnup and sign in way.
 🔴I have used MongoDB as Database to store User Schema.
 ## 🪧Demo